Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Abstract

 \section{Abstract}

-This paper deals with optimal dividend payment problem in the general setup of a piecewise-deterministic compound Poisson risk model.
-The objective of an insurance business under consideration is to maximize the expected discounted dividend payout up to the time of ruin.
-Both restricted and unrestricted payment schemes are considered.
-In the case of restricted payment scheme, the value function is shown to be a classical solution of the corresponding Hamilton-Jacobi-Bellman equation, which, in turn, leads to an optimal restricted dividend payment policy.
-When the claims are exponentially distributed, the value function and an optimal dividend payment policy of the threshold type are determined in closed forms under certain conditions.
-The case of unrestricted payment scheme gives rise to a singular stochastic control problem.
-By solving the associated integro-differential quasi-variational inequality, the value function and an optimal barrier strategy are determined explicitly in exponential claim size distributions.
-Two examples are demonstrated and compared to illustrate the main results.
+This paper considers the optimal dividend payment problem in piecewise-deterministic compound Poisson risk models.
+The objective is to maximize the expected discounted dividend payout up to the time of ruin.
+We provide a comparative study in this general framework of both restricted and unrestricted payment schemes, which were only previously treated separately in certain special cases of risk models in the literature.
+In the case of restricted payment scheme, the value function is shown to be a classical solution of the corresponding HJB equation, which in turn leads to an optimal restricted payment policy known as the threshold strategy.
+In the case of unrestricted payment scheme, by solving the associated integro-differential quasi-variational inequality, we obtain the value function as well as an optimal unrestricted dividend payment scheme known as the barrier strategy.
+When claim sizes are exponentially distributed, we provide easily verifiable conditions under which the threshold and barrier strategies are optimal restricted and unrestricted dividend payment policies, respectively.
+The main results are illustrated with several examples, including a new example concerning regressive growth rates.